Best Thirties Adventure

 - 1937.
 Murray Constantine (Katharine Burdekin)’s dystopian science fiction adventure Swastika Night.

 - 1937.
-William Sloane’s horror/occult adventure They Walk the Night.
-See HiLobrow’s CROM YOUR ENTHUSIASM series.
+William Sloane’s horror/occult adventure To Walk the Night.
+See HILOBROW’s CROM YOUR ENTHUSIASM series.

 - 1937.
 Leslie Charteris’s Simon Templar adventure Thieves’ Picnic.

 - 1937.
 Dr. Seuss’s children’s book And to Think That I Saw It on Mulberry Street deserves a mention here.
 His first, and one of his best.

 - 1937.
 Michael Innes’s crime adventure Hamlet, Revenge!.

 - 1937.
 Peter Cheyney’s Lemmy Caution adventure Dames Don’t Care.

 - 1937.
 Zora Neale Hurston’s Their Eyes Were Watching God features some adventure elements.